Regulations & Documents

 Once you have laid down your study plan you can get it approved by the degree examination board (Prüfungsausschuss) using a formal Learning Agreement.

-This is where Learning Agreements are useful.
-These are formal written agreements between you and the degree examination board on the recognition of ECTS credit points which you intend to acquire as part of your degree studies.
-Learning agreements are meant to give you the extra peace of mind that the modules you plan to attend or the internship you intend to do fall within the scope of the degree regulations.
+Learning agreements are essential here.
+These are formal written agreements between you and the degree examining board on the recognition of ECTS credit points that you intend to acquire as part of your degree studies.
+Learning agreements must be submitted before the beginning of the exam registration period.